conoro/hugo.conoroneill.com/content/post/owning-your-own-content-part-986.md

 Of course if I was really serious about it, I'd print the whole thing and secure it in a fire-proof/flood-proof safe.
 Now that would be funny.

 I'm a huge fan of mass production and the green revolution in agriculture.
 But the reason people keep their blogs running has nothing to do with craft vs industry or e/acc vs Luddites, it's control.
 Most people don't want that, and that's fine.
 But if they don't, all those moments will be lost in time, like tears in rain.

+UPDATE: The amazing Wayback Machine had copies of my missing images from Pix.ie so I've managed to restore some posts from 2008-2010 to the full low-res glory.